CURATED BY KELLY STARBUCK

 The Gallery at SALT STUDIO

-For nearly 2 years, Kelly Starbuck curated events and exhibitions in her fine art photography gallery, The Gallery at SALT Studio, which participated in the Fourth Friday Gallery Nights art walk organized by The Arts Council of Wilmington.
+For 2 years, Kelly Starbuck curated events and exhibitions at her fine art photography gallery, The Gallery at SALT Studio, which participated in the Fourth Friday Gallery Nights art walk organized by The Arts Council of Wilmington.

 The Gallery at SALT Studio was a photography art gallery located downtown in the Brooklyn Arts District.
 Kelly Starbuck curated and exhibited fine art photography by national, international, and local artists.
 Starbuck showed artists with thought provoking, aesthetic, photo-based works of art to Downtown Wilmington, NC from December 2013 – August 2015.
 Scroll down to see past curated shows and artists featured at The Gallery at SALT Studio.

 Opening: June 12 – Closing: June 26, 2015